Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Synthetic Observations

 \section{Synthetic \HIcm\ Observations}

 In this section, we investigate the observability of the \HI\ distributions presented in this study via the creation of synthetic \HIcm\ emission cubes.
-Importantly, when the effects of missing short baselines are considered, the observed distribution of \HI\ changes significantly based on the survey parameters and galaxy.
+Importantly, when the effects of missing short baselines are considered, the observed distribution of \HI\ changes based on the survey parameters and target galaxy.

 In order to draw comparisons with multiple \HIcm\ surveys, we created synthetic datacubes for all six of our halos with a variety of instrumental parameters.
-The parameters that varied between the synthetic surveys were: spatial resolution, spectral resolution, primary beam full-width half-max (FWHM), minimum baseline length, and sensitivity.
-For our fiducial suite of synthetic images, we considered all systems at an observed inclination of 40\textdegree~and a distance of 10 Mpc.
-Both distance and inclination can have effects on the observability of specific \HI\ components, however, we chose these values to best match surveys such as THINGS \citep{Walter_2008-THINGS} and MHONGOOSE \citep{deBlok24-Mhongoose}.
+The parameters considered for the synthetic surveys were: spatial resolution, spectral resolution, primary beam full-width half-max (FWHM), minimum baseline length, and sensitivity.
+For our fiducial suite of synthetic images, we considered all systems at an observed inclination of 40\textdegree~and a distance of 20 Mpc.
+Both distance and inclination can have effects on the observability of specific \HI\ components; however, we chose these values to match the typical distances and inclinations of galaxies with comparable \HI\ mass in the MHONGOOSE sample \citep{deBlok24-Mhongoose}.

-The dimensions of the final image were selected such that the point spread function of the synthetic survey is oversampled by a factor of four and the field-of-view (FOV) is comparable to the large FOV of the MHONGOOSE survey (350 kpc).
+The dimensions of the final image were selected such that the point spread function of the synthetic survey is oversampled by a factor of four and the field-of-view (FOV) is large enough to ensure that the low spatial frequency data is similarly resolved in Fourier space (350 kpc).
+Note, we only consider gas within the forced refinement region (288 kpc comoving on a side), as gas is well resolved in this region.
 In order to capture the high rotational velocities in the central regions of the FOGGIE disks, we increased the bandwidth beyond survey parameters as needed for each system.

-To create our synthetic datacubes, we considered all grid cells containing non-zero \HI\ gas mass within the forced refinement region (288 kpc comoving on a side) of the simulation.
+To create our synthetic datacubes, we considered all grid cells containing non-zero \HI\ gas mass within the forced refinement region of the simulation.
 Gas outside this region was not considered, due to its poorer spatial and mass resolution.
 The Voigt profiles, including Gaussian core and damping wings, were then calculated for each cell.
 The flux densities were normalized by the cells' column density and projected onto the final image as follows:

 where $M_{\rm{HI},\it{cell}}/m_{\rm HI}$ is the number of \HI\ atoms, $l_{cell}$ is the cell size, and $\phi_{\nu,cell}^{Voigt}$ is the normalized Voigt profile for the cell at its Doppler velocity.
 We assume the gas is optically thin \citep{zwaan1997:optically-thin-justification,Walter_2008-THINGS}, so the \HI\ flux and mass differ only by a constant factor.
 While this assumption may break down in the interstellar medium, it holds in the CGM.
 We therefore left our datacubes in units of $\rm cm^{-2}~s$ for simplicity, such that the integration over all channels gives the \HI\ column density.